 Here is what we like about SoFi Active:

 - Free investment advice-and career coaching.

-- Commission-free stock and ETFs trading.
+- Commission-free stock, ETF and options trading.

 - Cryptocurrency trading.

 - Fractional shares are available.